SagnikGos/Space-Invader/README.md

 ﻿# Space-Invader
 A retro game made in python using Pygame.
-Just run the main.py file to play!
+Just run the main.exe file to play!